 The ECDC was established to strengthen Europe’s preparedness against infectious diseases.
 ECDC cooperates with national health authorities across Europe to strengthen and develop European disease surveillance and early warning.

-The Norwegian Institute of Public Health’s Division of Infectious Disease Control is a Co-ordinating Competent Body, i.e. the Norwegian contact point with responsibility for co-ordinating general ECDC co-operation.
+The Norwegian Institute of Public Health is a Co-ordinating Competent Body, i.e. the Norwegian contact point with responsibility for co-ordinating general ECDC co-operation.
 The institute has a permanent representative in the Advisory Forum, while a number of the institute’s staff participate in networks, expert/specialist groups and at specialist meetings.
 The institute also participates in several programmes/projects and initiatives financed by the ECDC.

 The World Health Organization (WHO) is one of the ECDC’s most important strategic partners.
 ECDC experts regularly contribute to the technical work of the WHO on infectious diseases and the ECDC participates in the WHO Global Outbreak Alert and Response Network (GOARN).
 The ECDC and the WHO/Europe co-operate closely on influenza surveillance and initiatives related to training and capacity building.

 The ECHA is the driving force behind the implementation of the EU’s pioneering chemicals legislation, REACH.
 The agency focuses on ensuring that chemicals are used in a secure and responsible manner for the good of public health and the environment.

 In Norway, the Ministry of the Environment, through the Climate and Pollution Agency (Klif), is the national contact point for the ECHA.
 The Norwegian Institute of Public Health performs chemical assessments, classification, labelling and risk assessment at the request of the Climate and Pollution Agency.
 In addition, researchers from the institute participate as specialist advisers in ECHA expert groups along with experts from the Climate and Pollution Agency.